Trail : home : Lancashire Pupil Attitude Questionnaire

 School Self-Evaluation: the Pupil Voice

-Surveying pupil opinions offers schools a unique perspective to inform self-evaluation and to evidence SEF judgments.
+Surveying pupil opinions offers schools a unique perspective to inform self-evaluation processes and to help focus school improvement planning.

 Background to the